therealtrex/GDIMacGyver/content/Lab5_data_exploration/exploring_data_2.md

 ﻿# Adding an additional panel to our dashboard Continuing on, let’s make this dashboard a little more useful and add another panel.

--Click on the `Search tab` at the top of the screen to get back to the search screen. `Copy and paste the below search`, with the `time picker set to the last 4 hours`
+- Click on the `Search tab` at the top of the screen to get back to the search screen. `Copy and paste the below search`, with the `time picker set to the last 4 hours`

 ```text
 index="aws-data" sourcetype=aws:cloudtrail eventName=Create* OR eventName=Run* OR eventName=Attach*